Stalemate and checkmate; both these topics might confuse you if you don’t understand them properly.

 Interesting Facts About Checkmate

-The word checkmate comes from the Persian word ‘shah’ means the king and ‘mat’ mean helpless.
+The word checkmate comes from the Persian word ‘shah,’ which means the king, and ‘mat’ means helpless.
 Thus, checkmate refers to a helpless king.

-You can read my article is checkmate the only way to win chess to know more.
+You can read my article on is checkmate the only way to win chess to know more.

-Moreover, many beginners have a common misconception that they have to utter check or checkmate whenever it occurs
+Moreover, you might have a common misconception that they have to utter check or checkmate whenever it occurs.

-Here is an example of checkmate.
+Here is an example of a checkmate.
 Let’s see this!

-- White’s king is on h1, queen on h7, bishop on d3 while pawn on b5.
+- White’s king is on h1, queen on h7, the bishop on d3 while pawn on b5.

-- Now as you can see, black’s king is under threat by white’s queen.
+- As you can see, the black king is under threat by White’s queen.

-- White’s and black’s pawn are blocked by each other.
+- White’s and black’s pawns are blocked by each other.

-- If you are thinking black’s king can take the queen, then you are wrong, my friend.
+- If you think black’s king can take the queen, then you are wrong, my friend.

-- Look at the image, White’s queen is guarded by the bishop on d3.
+- Look at the image; The bishop guards white’s queen on d3.

-Now having discussed all these a question might to your mind is stalemate better or checkmate.
+Having discussed all these, a question that might come to your mind is whether stalemate better or checkmate.
 So let’s discuss that as well.

 Is Stalemate Better Than Checkmate?

-Stalemate is better if you are losing because it will at least give you half points.
+Stalemate is better if you lose because it will at least give you half points.
 Otherwise, a checkmate is always best because you win and get a complete point.

-So whenever a stalemate happens first of all if you are novice then it just shocks you!
+So whenever a stalemate happens, first of all, if you are a novice, then it just shocks you!
 Right?
 Because you didn’t know much about that rule.

 Why stalemate and not checkmate?

-You might be having no legal moves left to continue the game and your king is not in check.
+You might have no legal moves left to continue the game, and your king is not in check.
 This fulfills the criteria of stalemate and not checkmate, so you might be in a stalemate condition.

 Is stalemate the same as checkmate?

-No, stalemate and checkmate both are different things.
-In a stalemate, the player’s king is not in check but the player has no legal moves left to continue the game.
-While in checkmate the player’s king is in check and the player has no legal moves left to save the king from the check.
+Stalemate and checkmate both are different things.
+The player’s king is not in check in a stalemate, but the player has no legal moves left to continue the game.
+While in checkmate, the player’s king is in check, and the player has no legal moves left to save the king from the check.

-Is it good to put yourself into stalemate to avoid checkmate?
+Is it good to put yourself into a stalemate to avoid checkmate?